-The Orange County corporal injury on spouse attorneys at Wallin & Klarich are here to help if you are facing a charge of injury to a spouse, cohabitant or co-parent (273.5 PC) – a charge commonly referred to as “domestic violence.”
-Some of the best defenses to corporal injury to a spouse or cohabitant in California include:
+The corporal injury on spouse attorneys at Wallin & Klarich are here to help if you are facing a charge of injury to a spouse, cohabitant or co-parent (273.5 PC) – a charge commonly referred to as “domestic violence.”
+Some of the best defenses to corporal injury on spouse or cohabitant in California include:

 Acting in the Defense of Others, or in Self-Defense

-If you are facing a battery on a spouse charge, two defenses that you may be able to raise are that you were acting to defend another, or you acted in self-defense.
+If you are facing these charges, two defenses to corporal injury on spouse that you may be able to raise are that you were acting to defend another, or you acted in self-defense.
 If you can show the following, you will have a strong defense to the corporal injury on spouse charge: